-Rats!
-McNeil makes early exit for Mets with body cramps
+Mets’ McNeil, Almora exit with injuries against Orioles

-NEW YORK (AP) — All-Star second baseman Jeff McNeil was pulled from the New York Mets’ game against Baltimore on Tuesday night with body cramps after trying to stretch a single into a double.
+NEW YORK (AP) — The New York Mets lost All-Star second baseman Jeff McNeil to body cramps and center fielder Albert Almora Jr. after a vicious crash with the outfield wall during a game against the Baltimore Orioles on Tuesday night.

 McNeil lined his second hit of the game off starter John Means with two outs in the third inning and tried to beat center fielder Cedric Mullins’ throw to second.
 He slowed down about halfway between first and second and was out by several steps.